modo-studio/CarambaKit/README.md

 ## Installation

-Core podspec is part of the [Specs]() repository.
+CarambaKit podspec is part of the [Specs]() repository.
 In order to be recognized by CocoaPods you have to add that repository to your CocoaPods setup:

 ```
 pod repo add carambastudio https://github.com/carambastudio/Specs